tobi-or-not-tobi/app-iframe-loader/README.md

 iframeloader is written in typescript and is compiled in JS (es5)

+## Install
+Run `npm install` in order to load depencies.

+Run `npm run start` in order to start the test app.
+The test app (index.html) provides an example how to launch an app in an iframe.
+The app is served dynamically (bundles in memory) and watches file changes.
+The webapp is however not refreshed automatically.

+Run `npm run build` in order to build a single `iframeloader.bundle.js`.
+This file can be deployed / included.

 ## Features
 - A Frame can be referenced
 - A frame can be created by URL or dynamically by providing static resources